Quick answer

 ISO 11784/11785 standard.
 Must be implanted before rabies vaccination for the vaccination to be valid for travel purposes.
 If vaccinated before microchipping, the vaccination sequence must be restarted.

 Must be administered after microchipping.
-Minimum 21 days must pass between first rabies vaccination and travel — this waiting period cannot be shortened.
+Minimum a specific deadline must pass between first rabies vaccination and travel — this waiting period cannot be shortened.

 Issued by a government-authorised veterinarian in the country of origin.
-Must be issued within 10 days of travel.
+Must be issued within a specific deadline of travel.
 The specific form required depends on the country of origin — confirm with the Polish embassy or consulate in your country before arranging.

 Issued by a Polish vet after arrival and registration.
 Replaces the import health certificate for future EU travel.
 Cannot be issued retrospectively — must be obtained at the first Polish vet visit after arrival.